National Steel Car: Past

-In 1939 an aircraft division was setup to produce aircraft and aircraft components.
+In 1939 an aircraft division was set up to produce aircraft and aircraft components.
 The Malton plant produced Westland Lysander aircraft under licence and was a subcontractor for the manufacture of Hawker Hurricane fighters (for Canadian Car and Foundry), Avro Anson trainers (Canadian Federal Aircraft Ltd.) and Handley Page Hampden bombers (as part of Canadian Associated Aircraft consortium).
 In September 1941 it received a contract to build the Avro Lancaster four-engined bomber.

 The aircraft plant was taken over by the government and set up as Victory Aircraft in November 1942.

 Clients

 Prior to 1995 National Steel Car's focus was within Canada, but since the 1990s it has focused elsewhere in North America, namely the United States.